veraiv/kanagram/README.md

     - HAZELCAST_NODE_IPS=<ip:<port>, <ip>:<port>
     - HAZELCAST_CLUSTER_NAME=<hazelcast-cluster-name>

-  **Try Hazelcast with Docker Compose
+  **Try Hazelcast with Docker Compose**

-    Prerequisites
+    Prerequisites:
-    Docker: Ensure Docker and Docker Compose are installed on your system.
+    -Docker: Ensure Docker and Docker Compose are installed on your system.
-    Environment configuration: Create a .env file in the project root with the necessary configuration.
+    -Environment configuration: Create a .env file in the project root with the necessary configuration.
     ```bash
      docker compose -f docker-compose-hazelcast.yaml up
     ```